scott-abt/junos-interface-utilization/README.md

 # junos-interface-utilization
-Get %utilization of client access ports (not tagged, not connected to institutional devices) from Juniper devices.
-Maybe more devices in the future.
+Get number of utilized access ports on a Juniper EX switch.
+Do not count tagged ports.